Perfect Sense (2011) - Review

 • A lot of Eva Green boob-time to coincide with McGregor's brief junk display.

-• It's interesting to see a somewhat optimistic prediction of how people might behave in the event that the entire human race were to start losing it's primary senses.
+• It's interesting to see a somewhat optimistic prediction of how people might behave in the event that the entire human race were to start losing its primary senses.

 Cons

-• The avant garde style of the film can get a little heavy-handed at times, especially with the monotone narration leading the way.
+• The avant-garde style of the film can get a little heavy-handed at times, especially with the monotone narration leading the way.

-• The premise, while interesting, still comes across as a bit of gimmick.
-It feels like a writing prompt that barely evolved out of a writing class, based on with how little effort is put into what might be causing the phenomenon, or if there was any possible solution.
+• The premise, while interesting, still comes across as a bit of a gimmick.
+It feels like a writing prompt that barely evolved out of a writing class, based on how little effort is put into what might be causing the phenomenon, or if there was any possible solution.
 The lack of focus on the disease works in the movie's favor at times by letting us focus on the characters, but the lack of detail shows a lack of effort on the part of the writing.

 • The dialogue, while not cheesy, can be a bit stale, especially in the beginning where the characters are talking about their relationship status in a somewhat unconvincing fashion.
 It feels very romance novel-y